 Questions you should ask to identify patients with possible exposure to SARS-CoV-2

 - Does your patient have sore throat, fever, fatigue, loss of smell or respiratory symptoms?

 In regions currently managing significant outbreaks of COVID-19, it is safest to assume that any patient could be infected with SARS-CoV-2, and to proceed accordingly.
-The CDC is urging health care providers who encounter patients meeting these criteria to immediately notify both infection control personnel at your health care facility and your local or state health department for further investigation of COVID-19.
+The CDC is urging health care providers who encounter patients meeting these criteria to immediately notify both infection control personnel at your health care facility and your local or state health department.

 Recommended protocols when scheduling or seeing patients

-- If the office setup permits, patients who come to an appointment should be asked prior to entering the waiting room about respiratory illness and whether they or a family member have traveled to a high-risk area in the past 14 days.
+- If the office setup permits, patients who come to an appointment should be asked prior to entering the waiting room about fever and respiratory illness and whether they or a family member have had contact with another person with confirmed COVID-19 in the past 2 to 14 days.
 If they answer yes to either question, they should be sent home and told to speak to their primary care physician about testing (see interim guidance below).

 - Keep the waiting room as empty as possible, advise seated patients to remain at least 6 feet from one another.
 As much as prudent, reduce the visits of the most vulnerable patients.

-- To further decrease the risk of any virus transmission, ophthalmologists should inform their patients that they will speak as little as possible during the slit-lamp examination, and request that the patient also refrain from talking.
+- To further decrease the risk of viral spread, ophthalmologists should inform their patients that they will speak as little as possible during the slit-lamp examination, and request that the patient also refrain from talking.

-The CMS and HHS have allowed for the expanded use of telehealth services during the COVID-19 public health crisis.
-According to the CMS, this option for services applies whether or not patients have COVID-19 symptoms.
-There are 3 options for telehealth and other communications-based technology services: telephone services, internet-based consultation or telemedicine exam.
-For complete and updated information, visit the Academy’s Coding for Phone Calls, Internet and Telehealth Consultations.
+- The CMS and HHS have allowed for the expanded use of telehealth services during the COVID-19 public health crisis.
+For more information on telephone services, internet-based consultation or telemedicine exam, visit the Academy’s Coding for Phone Calls, Internet and Telehealth Consultations.